FTLam11/fronk-tolks/README.md

 > Sigh, I have to write twice the amount of code!?
 This is not my job,
 > I'll let QA/QC do the testing.

+But **it is** your job.
+You are responsible for not only writing the code, more importantly you are responsible the code works correctly.
-Lines of code is not a good metric at all.
+Lines of code by itself is not a good metric at all.
 Pushing all testing responsibility to a single person/team sounds like an awful idea.

 3. The stressed-out project manager